aramette/document_version_control/README.md

 ```
 plasmids_2024-10-18_11h10.docx --> My first comment
 ```
-A copy is made in the target directory and a date (YYYY-MM-DD_Hhm) is appended to the new file name.
+The date (YYYY-MM-DD_Hhm) is appended to the newly copied file name.

 Repeating the operation later produces the following text in the "log_versions.txt".